Rancho Cañada de Verde y Arroyo de la Purisima

 Rancho Cañada de Verde y Arroyo de la Purísima was a 8906 acre Mexican land grant in present-day San Mateo County, California given in 1838 by Governor Juan B. Alvarado to José María Alviso.
-The name roughly translates to ranch of the green glen and brook of the Purest (as in Immaculate Conception of the Virgin Mary).
+The name roughly translates to ranch of the green glen and brook of the Purest ('the Purest' is a reference to Mary, mother of Jesus).
 The grant extended along the Pacific coast from Purisima Creek south to Tunitas Creek and encompasses present-day Lobitos and the ghost town Purissima.